jackchatelain/Connect4/README.md

+A fork of Connect 4 by [fbarth](https://github.com/fbarth), which is a fork of Connect 4 by [Keith Galli](https://github.com/KeithGalli)

 # Connect4-Python

-(The original readme was translated to English with DeepL)
+(The original readme is below, which has been translated to English with DeepL)

 This project consists of two main components: